 Run the following command to open the CoreDNS configuration file.

-Refer to the following Corefile, make sure that the
+Refer to the following Corefile, ensure the

 kubectl -n kube-system edit configmap/coredns.:53 {